Manufacturing in the United Kingdom

 The United Kingdom, where the Industrial Revolution began in the late 18th century, has a long history of manufacturing, which contributed to Britain's early economic growth.
 During the second half of the 20th century, there was a steady decline in the importance of manufacturing and the economy of the United Kingdom shifted toward services.
 Manufacturing, however, remains important for overseas trade and accounted for 44% of goods exports in 2014.
 In June 2010, manufacturing in the United Kingdom accounted for 8.2% of the workforce and 12% of the country's national output.
 The East Midlands and West Midlands (at 12.6 and 11.8% respectively) were the regions with the highest proportion of employees in manufacturing.
-London had the lowest at 2.8%.
+London's manufacturing sector had the lowest at 2.8%.

+In 2024, the United Kingdom had the world's 10th largest manufacturing output and the 4th largest in Europe.